hinatacampaign/hinatacampaign.github.io/german-iris.md

     It felt like a little secret between us—

-    And every time I remember, it hurts.
+    And every time I remember, it's heartrending.

-    Every person, without realizing it,
+    Before realizing it, everyone

-    would become adults, won't they?
+    will become adults, won't they?

     All the things that we didn't know